ScottSanford/good-news/README.md

 **My Philosophy**

 As a Software Engineer, I have a gift that can affect people globally.
 Having been laid off due to the Coronavirus,this inspired me to make these design decisions to do what I can to make a company’s site better and more impactful.
 While this was a fictitious client project I believe we have a responsibility to make the world better a better place.

+**Edge Cases I encounted**

+-   New York Times API `multimedia` property sometimes returns `null`.
+Used a default image if no images were available
+-   New York Times API does not return full article copy.
+Instead I used lorem ipsum to pretend an article existed.
+-   Handle error routing if API returned an error
+-   Firefox does not have support for blur(), used @supports

 **NOTES**